Energy

 • Gas sales and supply:

-We are a reliable supplier to our customers, have a strong and balanced gas sales portfolio, and offer fully diversified sources of supply.
-We are not dependent on Russian gas.
-In addition, we have a solid supply portfolio in Romania with a ramp-up of equity gas volumes in 2027 when Neptun Deep comes on stream
+We are a reliable supplier to our customers, with a strong and balanced gas sales portfolio and fully diversified sources of supply.
+In addition, we have a solid supply portfolio in Romania with a ramp-up of equity gas volumes from 2027 when Neptun Deep comes on stream.

 • Optimization and trading: